 See that gorgeous milky water?
 Pretty huh?

 The above photos were taken just after sunset with no editing applied.
 The clouds don’t have a lot of movement, but there wasn’t a lot of wind, so they just weren’t moving very fast.
 The water, however, shows the long exposure photography effect beautifully.
-Unfortunately it also show EVERY little dust spot on my sensor, but that’s my own fault for not cleaning it enough.
+Unfortunately, it also shows EVERY little dust spot on my sensor, but that’s my own fault for not cleaning it enough.

 I also assumed that the exposure compensation would take some time, but if you have a solid understanding of the principles and practical use of exposure, it’s not a problem.
 The only real issue I have had so far is that it’s just one more surface that I need to keep my greasy mitts off.
 Handling the filter regularly means there is a high chance of having to clean finger prints and smudges off.

 I did manage to get away last weekend to Lake Rotoiti, Rotorua and used the Big Stopper for a while before a huge storm rolled in and smashed the country.
 Here are a few shots from where I stayed at the Amora Lake Resort in Okawa Bay.